XUJiahua/metabase-quick/README.md

 I will build it using Go so that it can easily run on Windows, MacOS, Linux.

+### Built-in SQL DB engine

+No need to setup a standalone database, e.g., MySQL.

 ## WIP

-- [x] import local csv files into local in-memory sql engine, and serving
+- [x] import local csv files into local in-memory sql engine tables, and serving, based on project https://github.com/dolthub/go-mysql-server
 - [ ] simplify metabase frontend, do a lot
 - [ ] go server: mock metabase key api logic, the hardest...

+### TODO

+- [ ] infer more column type， now based on project https://github.com/go-gota/gota with limited column types supported
+- [ ] db engine for handling bigger dataset

 ## Dev Setup